greg0rygreg/drawscii/README.md

 i encourage you to try and fork it to add what you want (i would like to see how adding italian brainrot to it would turn out)

 ## how do i make DRAWscii walk twice?
-first, you need to compile it; to do so, make sure you have CLang/mingw, make and git installed
+first, you need to compile it; to do so, make sure you have CLang/GNU Compiler Collection, make and git installed

 if you don't have those installed, install them